If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Rick’s Last Word: What I Wish I’d Known

-Gaslighting isn’t a misunderstanding—it’s intentional disorientation.
-Once you name it, you take your power back.
+Gaslighting isn’t misunderstanding—it’s control.
+Once you name it, you begin to heal.

 Journal Prompt